CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

 Technology Readiness Levels (TRL) describe the different stages of pre-commercial development.

-All objects of conformity SHOULD be TRL 7 or greater
+All objects of conformity SHOULD be assessed at TRL 7 or greater

 |TRL|Short Definition|Description|Example of Activities|
 |----|----|----|----|